nipy/blog/content/wrong-turn.md

 For example, our original NIPY grant application asked for salaries for two full-time programmers to help us apply software engineering methods to writing neuroimaging software.
 We did hire two programmers but we had given them an impossible job.
-We were asking them to write software to do new and useful things in a field they did not know.
-The consumers for their code and documentation were also scientists in this field.
+To do a good job, they had to now become experts in a scientific field they did not know.
+Useful code and documentation had to be written so that other scientists in the field would find it easy to follow.
+To do this, you need to know the field.
 We scientists spend more time than we think working out how to talk to our colleagues.
 That experience is very hard to teach.

 These articles gave me a new way to think about the false separation of "software" and "science".
 It is mysterious that we have make this separation,